-Member states must also publish lists of these Approved establishments, each corresponding to a different food sector.
+EU Member states must publish lists of approved establishments, each corresponding to a different food sector.
 In Scotland, Local Authorities are responsible for approving premises which handle collagen, dairy, live bi-valve molluscs and fishery products.

 You can read about the guidance in the document Approved Establishments Scottish National Protocol

 Approved premises in Scotland

 In Scotland, Local Authorities approve premises under the following categories:

 - Section V - Minced meat, meat preparations and mechanically recovered meat

 - Section VI - Meat products

 - Section IX - Dairy products

 - Section X - Eggs and egg products (currently not published)